rust-lang-ru/book/rustbook-ru/nostarch/chapter16.md

 overlap, try increasing the numbers in the ranges to create more opportunities for the operating system to switch between the threads.

-### Waiting for All Threads to Finish Using join Handles
+### Waiting for All Threads to Finish Using join Владелец

 The code in Listing 16-1 not only stops the spawned thread prematurely most of the time due to the main thread ending, but because there is no guarantee on